-- 1. This report sets out the results of the Neighbourhood Participatory Budget (PB) scheme for projects voted for by the public during June, July and early August 2016. - 2.
-It recommends that Members award up to £2,000 to one or more of the projects based on public voting and match funding as they consider appropriate.
-This is the second of six rounds of voting for the 2016/17 financial year. - 3.
+- 1. This report sets out the results of the Neighbourhood Participatory Budget (PB) scheme for projects voted for by the public during September, October and November 2016. - 2.
+It recommends that Members consider awarding funds to one or more of the projects based on public voting and match funding as they consider appropriate.
+This is the third of four rounds (see paragraph 2.12) of voting for the 2016-17 financial year. - 3.
 Although there is no dedicated match funding provision within the budget, Members have the option to allocate match funding from the budget should they choose to do so.
 In order to qualify for this award the project would need to demonstrate effort and/or success in securing funding from outside the Council. - 4.
 These recommendations are being made to ensure the Council delivers on its Participatory Budgeting commitments.

 If recommendations are adopted, how will residents benefit?
-Benefits to residents and reasons why they will Dates by which residents can benefit expect to notice a difference Residents are offered the opportunity to Dependant upon when the money determine where small amounts of Council is allocated to a particular funding is spent to benefit their local communities community group or upon in areas and issues which are important to them. implementation of a particular project.
+Benefits to residents and reasons why they will Dates by which residents can benefit expect to notice a difference Residents are offered the opportunity to determine where small amounts of Council funding is spent to benefit their local communities in areas and issues which are important to them.
+Dependent upon when the money is allocated to a particular community group or upon implementation of a particular project.